 Beading is a small profile wood strip that goes around the floor’s perimeter after laying laminate flooring.
 Its purpose is to hide the expansion gap that must be left to allow movement of the laminate.

 What do you put around the edge of laminate flooring?

 When you lay laminate flooring, you must leave a gap of about 10mm all around to allow for laminate expansion.
 To cover this gap, use either skirting board or beading.

 Beading is solid wood or MDF with a vinyl coating.
 Skirting also does the same job as beading, provided it’s thicker than the size of the gap.

 If noise transmission is an issue, use a strip of compressible foam to fill the gap before fixing the skirting or beading.

 Laminate beading must be cut to the required length using a hacksaw and mitre block to form perfect internal or external angles.
 You can use other tools, but I find the hacksaw gives a neater finish.

 Beading typically comes in lengths of 2.4m, so you’ll likely need to join pieces together, and the best way to do this is by using a scarf joint.
 This joint entails cutting the abutting ends at 45⁰, then overlapping and glueing them together.

 What is the difference between beading and scotia?

 There is no difference.
 Scotia refers to the profile of the beading, a concave curve.
-Other profiles include ogee (a combination of a concave and convex), ovolo (a stepped quarter round section), quadrant, and L-shape.
+Other profiles include ogee (a combination of concave and convex), ovolo (a stepped quarter-round section), quadrant, and L-shape.